weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### Installing the Sock Shop onto Kubernetes

 To put your cluster through its paces, install the sample microservices application, Socks Shop.
-You can learn more about the sample microservices app by referring to the [microservices-demo README](https://github.com/microservices-demo/microservices-demo).
+Learn more about the sample microservices app by referring to the [microservices-demo README](https://github.com/microservices-demo/microservices-demo).

-To install the sockshop, run the following:
+To install the Sock Shop, run the following:

 ~~~
 kubectl create namespace sock-shop